FMB Wheels

 On the Explorer ST, flush means the tire sidewall sits near the fender lip — at ET30 on a 10.5″ wide wheel with a 305-series tire, the outer edge of the tire is approximately level with the fender.
 Aggressive means the tire pokes visibly past the fender line.
 At ET28-32 on a 22×10.5 wheel, the tire extends slightly beyond the fender — this is aggressive territory.
 The threshold is tighter on the outer (fender) side than the inner (suspension) side, especially as tire width increases above 295mm.

-The ST Street Pack brakes (enlarged front and rear calipers) require a minimum 20″ wheel.
-They will not clear 18″ wheels.
-For 20″ and larger wheels, clearance is also dependent on spoke geometry and barrel depth — there is no universal “safe” rule by diameter alone.
-When ordering aftermarket 20″ or 21″ wheels, request brake clearance templates from your wheel manufacturer before purchasing.
-At 20×10.5 ET30, multiple owners have confirmed the Street Pack calipers clear without issue on most spoke designs.
-The Shelby GT350 brake upgrade (a popular ST aftermarket swap) requires a minimum 20×10.5 at ET35 according to forum documentation — a 10mm spacer was needed at ET35 by one documented owner.
+The ST Street Pack brakes (enlarged front and rear calipers) require a minimum 20″ wheel — they will not clear 18″ wheels.
+For 20″ and larger wheels, clearance is also dependent on spoke geometry and barrel depth — there’s no universal “safe” rule by diameter alone.
+When ordering aftermarket 20″ or 21″ wheels, owners commonly request brake clearance templates from the wheel manufacturer before purchasing.
+At 20×10.5 ET30, owners commonly report Street Pack calipers clear without issue on most spoke designs.
+Aftermarket BBK upgrades documented on the platform have been documented as requiring a minimum 20×10.5 at ET35 in some cases, with one documented owner needing a 10mm spacer at that offset — specific BBK clearance varies by kit and should be verified individually before ordering wheels.

-All confirmed aftermarket fitments on the Explorer ST are square (same size all four corners).
+All commonly documented aftermarket fitments on the Explorer ST are square (same size all four corners).
 The OEM configuration is also square.
-A staggered setup has not been documented as a common or confirmed community fitment on this platform.
-Square setups allow tire rotation across all four corners, are simpler to source, and reflect how this platform is most widely run.
+Staggered setups have not been documented as a common community fitment on this platform.
+Square setups allow tire rotation across all four corners, are simpler to source, and are how this platform is most widely run by the aftermarket community.

-The Explorer ST’s hub bore is 70.5mm.
+The Explorer ST hub bore is 70.5mm.
 Most aftermarket wheels are drilled to 72.6mm or 76.1mm for broader compatibility.
 If your wheel’s center bore is larger than 70.5mm, polycarbonate or aluminum hub-centric rings are required to properly center the wheel on the hub.
-Lug-centric mounting (without rings) works but transfers centering stress to the lug nuts — hub-centric is always preferred.
+Lug-centric mounting (without rings) works mechanically but transfers centering stress to the lug nuts; hub-centric is the preferred practice.
 Rings are inexpensive and universally available.
 Always verify your wheel’s center bore spec before ordering.

 The Explorer ST uses M14x1.50 thread pitch lug nuts with a 60-degree conical (tapered) seat.
 Many aftermarket wheels use a ball-seat or flat-seat design, which requires matching aftermarket lug nuts — the OEM conical nuts will not seat correctly in a ball-seat wheel.
 Always verify the seat type your aftermarket wheel requires and purchase matching lug nuts.
 Using mismatched seat types is a safety issue regardless of whether the nuts thread on.

-The most common winter setup among ST owners is running the OEM 21×9 ET37.5 wheels (or a dedicated 18″ or 19″ steel or alloy set) with a winter-specific tire.
-On the OEM 21×9 rim, owners have used 275/45R21 Nokian Hakkapeliitta R3 SUV and Michelin X-Ice Snow with no clearance issues.
-For those wanting a slightly larger contact patch in winter, 305/40R21 on the OEM 21″ wheel has been tried (ExplorerST.org) — this is wider than the OEM 275mm and increases the overall diameter slightly.
-Note that for true winter performance, a narrower tire on a smaller wheel generally outperforms a wide low-profile setup — 18″ or 19″ steelies with a 255/65 or 265/60 winter tire are worth considering for serious snow regions.
+The most common winter setup among ST owners is running the OEM 21×9 ET37.5 wheels (or a dedicated 18″ or 19″ alloy or steel set) with a winter-specific tire.
+On the OEM 21×9 rim, owners have commonly run 275/45R21 Nokian Hakkapeliitta R3 SUV and Michelin X-Ice Snow with no clearance issues.
+For a slightly larger contact patch in winter, 305/40R21 on the OEM 21″ wheel has been documented — wider than the OEM 275mm and slightly larger overall diameter.
+For true winter performance, a narrower tire on a smaller wheel typically outperforms a wide low-profile setup — 18″ or 19″ steel or alloy wheels with a 255/65 or 265/60 winter tire are commonly cited for serious snow regions.

 Explore More Fitment Guides